McAuliffe, Democrats, trying to ignite Black turnout in deadlocked Virginia governor's race

 Amid a deadlocked gubernatorial race in Virginia, a crucial statewide contest with plenty of national implications, longtime Democratic Rep. James Clyburn of South Carolina had a message for supporters as he campaigned with his party’s nominee in the showdown, former Gov. Terry McAuliffe.

 "On Tuesday, people will be looking at it as a bellwether of what is to come.
-And I want Virginia to once again show this country the way to go," Clyburn, the third ranking House Democrat, emphasized at a rally in Hampton, Va.
+And I want Virginia to once again show this country the way to go," Clyburn, the third- ranking House Democrat, emphasized at a rally in Hampton, Va.

-The highest ranking Black lawmaker in Congress emphasized that the Virginia gubernatorial election is being "looked at by people all over this country and from abroad as an indicator of what to look forward to next year.
+The highest-ranking Black lawmaker in Congress emphasized that the Virginia gubernatorial election is being "looked at by people all over this country and from abroad as an indicator of what to look forward to next year.
 And I want Virginia to show us a glorious result."

 A CRUCIAL STATEWIDE SHOWDOWN WITH NATIONAL IMPLICATIONS: WHAT TO KNOW ABOUT VIRGINIA'S ELECTION FOR GOVERNOR

-Clyburn was the latest high profile Black Democratic politician to join McAuliffe on the campaign trail as the former governor faces off against GOP nominee Glenn Youngkin.
-Nearly all the latest public opinion polls indicate that the closely-watched contest is all tied up.
+Clyburn was the latest high-profile Black Democratic politician to join McAuliffe on the campaign trail as the former governor faces off against GOP nominee Glenn Youngkin.
+Nearly all the latest public opinion polls indicate that the closely watched contest is all tied up.

 Overwhelming support from Black voters helped McAuliffe win election to a term as Virginia governor in 2013.
-Soaring turnout by Black voters also helped the Democrats convincingly win back the House of Representatives in the 2018 midterm elections, and fueled now-President Biden’s victory in the 2020 presidential election.
+Soaring turnout by Black voters also helped the Democrats convincingly win back the House of Representatives in the 2018 midterm elections, and fueled President Biden’s victory in the 2020 presidential election.

 Democrats are hoping for a repeat performance Tuesday in Virginia, a one-time battleground state that’s trended blue the past decade.
 Biden carried Virginia by 10 points last November and Republicans haven’t won statewide in the commonwealth in a dozen years.

-McAuliffe, facing what polls indicate is an enthusiasm gap among Democrats – including Black voters who are a key part of the party’s base, is putting on a full court press to break through the perceived complacency.
+McAuliffe, facing what polls indicate is an enthusiasm gap among Democrats – including Black voters who are a key part of the party’s base -- is putting on a full- court press to break through the perceived complacency.

 LATEST FOX NEWS POLL INDICATES YOUNGKIN PULLING AHEAD OF MCAULIFFE IN VIRGINIA GUBERNATORIAL SHOWDOWN

-But some Democratic leaders and activists are concerned about a lag among Black voters, who may be politically spent after the bruising 2020 fight to defeat then-President Donald Trump.
-There is also concern that they may be frustrated with the current lack of progress on spending measures and a key voting rights bill by Biden and the Democrats who control both houses of Congress.
+But some Democratic leaders and activists are concerned about a lag among Black voters, who may be politically spent after the bruising 2020 fight to defeat then-President Trump.
+There is also concern that they may be frustrated with the current lack of progress on spending measures and a key voting rights bill by Biden and the Democrats, who control both houses of Congress.

 "I know I’m hearing from people at the doors that they are tired and they are so frustrated from Covid-19, the pandemic, the economic crisis and more," former Virginia state delegate Jennifer Carroll Foy, who was runner up to McAuliffe in June’s Democratic gubernatorial primary, tweeted last month.